-We lost our jobs-The Catalyst!
+We lost our jobs: The Catalyst!

-getting laid off would be the catalyst that set us in motion towards moving to France.
-It would just take a while to get there.
+We didn’t know it at the time, but everything changed that day and getting laid off would be the catalyst that set us in motion towards eventually moving to France.
+We just didn’t know it yet, and It would take us a while to get there.

-Being unemployed does something to you.
-Yes it scares you financially but it can also force you into a situation to do things you would never do if you had a full time job or do things you never knew you were capable of doing.
-At least, that is how it was for us.
+Yes, it scares you financially, but sometimes it forces you into a situation where you do things you would never have done if you had a full-time job or do things you never knew you were capable of doing.
+At least, that’s how it was for us.

-You might be interested in reading: How to survive long term unemployment.
+You might be interested in reading: How to survive long-term unemployment.

-Rather than stick around and deplete our savings, we decided this was our chance to make our exit, cut our losses and get a fresh start on the east coast.
-Something we always wanted to do to be closer to our families.
+Rather than stick around and deplete our savings, we decided this was our chance to make our exit, cut our losses and get a fresh start on the east coast—something we always wanted to do to be closer to our families.

 We left our home and our friends behind in California

+Why Boston?
 Strategically speaking, Boston was in the perfect location.
 Not only was it in New England near the water, but it was also directly located between my family in Montreal and Blake’s family in the states.
 It seemed like the perfect place for two ex silicon valley workers like us to look for jobs, settle down and start new lives.

 Or so we thought!

-We changed our mind-set: lived like vagabonds outside of social norms and it changed us
+We changed our mindset: lived like vagabonds outside of social norms, and it changed us.

-To make matters worse, it we were spinning our wheels looking for jobs that didn’t pan out, didn’t exist or didn’t pay enough.
+To make matters worse, we were spinning our wheels looking for jobs that didn’t pan out, didn’t exist or didn’t pay enough.
 Both Blake and I became disheartened, stressed out and in some ways a little desperate.

-We had discussed it before however there were always road blocks.
+We had discussed moving to Europe in passing once or twice; however, there were always roadblocks.
 We had jobs, a house, lives and friends.
 But now, all those barriers were gone.

-We worried about money and how we could afford it
+We worried about money and how we could afford it.

 - Use what we have: Make our current rental income and savings go as far as possible.